 Think about when you’re trying to hear someone in the next room.
 The difference between the volume and clarity of what you can hear differs depending on what the walls are made of.
 You have an easier time hearing what’s on the other side of a sheetrock wall than you do if the wall is made of concrete.
 But, in either case, you can still hear a sound if it’s loud enough.
 The same idea can be applied to radio signals.

 Path loss reduces signal strength as it travels through the air.
 It occurs naturally and is impacted by environmental factors like walls, windows, and other obstacles that might deteriorate the signal.
 But radio waves can still pass through objects, even concrete walls and floors, meaning that a Bluetooth signal is not limited to the room you’re in.
 These barriers will have an impact on the overall range of the signal, but they don’t block it.

 Myth: Bluetooth is a Consumer Technology

 You’re not alone if you think of Bluetooth as a consumer-only technology.
 There’s widespread misunderstanding about the technology’s commercial and industrial potential.
 This, again, is due to the history of its use.
-In the last 20 years, Bluetooth created and cultivated hundreds of new global markets with audio streaming and short-range data transfer being two of the most prevalent.
+In the last 20 years, Bluetooth technology created and cultivated hundreds of new global markets with audio streaming and short-range data transfer being two of the most prevalent.
 And while Bluetooth has made its bread and butter on your headsets, fitness trackers, and smartphones, that is just one aspect of the tech.

-All over the world, developers use Bluetooth to achieve wireless connections at distances of more than a kilometer, and these connections are the foundation of a new generation use cases like industrial asset tracking and large-scale sensor networks.
+All over the world, developers use Bluetooth technology to achieve wireless connections at distances of more than a kilometer, and these connections are the foundation of a new generation use cases like industrial asset tracking and large-scale sensor networks.